 Fees: for museum and exhibition: 14 € – Kids under 18 Free.
 Fee applies to workshops.

 Free for everyone the first Sunday of every month.

 The birth of Centre Pompidou is due to the vision that President Pompidou had for creating a place that various cultural avenues could exist under.
 His vision also included a massive public library.

 To achieve this, an international Architectual competition was held and 3 architects were chosen: 2 Itlaians, Renzo Piano and Gianfranco Franchini, and one Englishman, Richard Rogers.

 Centre Pompidou opened to the public February of 1977 and has been a successful cultural venue of Paris.

 The project yielded an ultra modern steel / glass structure with reversed engineering.
 The reversed construction shows the structural elements outside instead of inside.
-The ducts are color coded and each represent: Green for fluid, blue for air, yellow for electricity and red for elevators and fire extinguishers.
+The ducts are colour-coded and each represent: Green for fluid, blue for air, yellow for electricity and red for elevators and fire extinguishers.

 The reason for this type of structure was to gain more internal space.
-15000 tons of steel was used in the construction of Centre Pompidou.
+15,000 tons of steel were used in the construction of Centre Pompidou.

-George Pompidou National Center of Art and Culture is located here as well, which contains modern art from 1905 until present.
+The Georges Pompidou National Centre for Art and Culture is located here as well, which contains modern art from 1905 until present.